Free download · 24 pages · A4 PDF

 What are the maximum fines?

 For essential entities: EUR 10,000,000 or 2% of global annual turnover, whichever is higher.
 For important entities: EUR 7,000,000 or 1.4% of global annual turnover, whichever is higher.
-The directive also permits non-monetary sanctions including temporary management bans for senior management of essential entities (last-resort measure).
-Section 15 covers fine determination factors.
+The directive also allows penalties beyond fines.
+As a last resort, regulators can temporarily ban senior leaders at essential entities from their roles.
+Section 15 covers how fines get set.

 Does NIS2 apply to non-EU companies?